pro.cras.ti.nate – delay or postpone action; put off doing something: it won’t be this price for long, so don’t procrastinate.

 Relationships and Procrastination

-Yep, all this also leads into relationship decisions and choices as well.
+Yep, all this also leads to relationship decisions and choices as well.

 Should I kiss this girl on the first date or not?